Peter-SB/Go-Chat-App/README.md

 Unit tests have been written for the auth service and the mock database, however I chose not to aim for full code coverage because the focus was on learning and demonstrating abilities.

-In Go, it is est practice is to name test files `_test.go` and put them in the same directory as the code they are testing.
+In Go, it is best practice to name test files `_test.go` and put them in the same directory as the code they are testing.
 This is to make it easy to find the tests and supposedly encourages writing tests alongside the code.
 It is suggested to use separate directories for integration tests.

-Within test files is is best practice to name test functions `TestXxx` where `Xxx` describes the test.
+Within test files it is best practice to name test functions `TestXxx` where `Xxx` describes the test.

 Also in Go, you can use `t.Run` to group related test cases in subtests.